microsoft/RD-Agent/README.md

 [MLE-bench](https://github.com/openai/mle-bench) is a benchmark designed to evaluate how well AI agents perform machine learning engineering tasks.
 MLE-bench uses a dataset of 75 Kaggle competitions to test and measure the machine learning engineering capabilities of different AI systems.

-RD-Agent currently ranks as the top machine learning engineering agent on the MLE-bench leaderboard.
+RD-Agent currently ranks as the top machine learning engineering agent on the MLE-bench.

 | Agent | Low == Lite (%) | Medium (%) | High (%) | All (%) |
 |---------|--------|-----------|---------|----------|